recyclarr/recyclarr/wiki/Custom-Format-Synchronization.md

 > **Important**
 >
-> Trash Updater will *never* touch custom formats that you create by hand, unless they share a name
+> Recyclarr will *never* touch custom formats that you create by hand, unless they share a name with
-> with a custom format in the guide.
-In general, Trash Updater must have been the one to create a
+> a custom format in the guide.
+In general, Recyclarr must have been the one to create a custom
-> custom format in order to do anything to it (update or delete).
+> format in order to do anything to it (update or delete).

 ## Cache

 ### Summary

-The synchronization cache in Trash Updater allows it to more accurately detect changes to custom formats in the TRaSH guides.
+The synchronization cache in Recyclarr allows it to more accurately detect changes to custom formats in the TRaSH guides.
 This mainly helps cover changes like renames.

-Once Trash Updater creates or updates a custom format in Radarr, it records information about it in a cache file located on disk.
+Once Recyclarr creates or updates a custom format in Radarr, it records information about it in a cache file located on disk.
 The location varies depending on platform:

-- Windows: `%APPDATA%/trash-updater/cache`
+- Windows: `%APPDATA%/recyclarr/cache`
-- Linux: `~/.config/trash-updater/cache`
+- Linux: `~/.config/recyclarr/cache`
-- MacOS: `~/Library/Application Support/trash-updater/cache`
+- MacOS: `~/Library/Application Support/recyclarr/cache`

 The cache files are not meant to be edited by users.
 In general I recommend leaving them alone.
-Trash Updater will manage it for you.
+Recyclarr will manage it for you.
 However, sometimes a bug may cause an issue where deleting the cache directory will be a good way to recover.

 ### Custom Format Identification Behavior